Stronger Evidence for a Stronger DC

 Why is this issue important in DC?

-Every year, DC records dozens of driving-related fatalities, thousands of traffic crashes, and hundreds of thousands of driving violations.1 The District’s Automated Traffic Enforcement (ATE) system automatically takes photos and videos of a vehicle and license plate if drivers run red lights, roll through stop signs, or exceed speed limits.
-Evidence from multiple jurisdictions suggests that drivers with multiple violations are more likely to be involved in traffic crashes, and that a small number of drivers are responsible for a large number of crashes.2
+Every year, DC records dozens of driving-related fatalities, thousands of traffic crashes, and hundreds of thousands of driving violations.1 Mayor Bowser's Vision Zero initiative takes a multifaceted approach, including enforcement and education, to eliminate traffic-related deaths.
+The District’s Automated Traffic Enforcement (ATE) system automatically takes photos and videos of a vehicle and license plate if drivers run red lights, roll through stop signs, or exceed speed limits.
+Evidence from other jurisdictions suggests that drivers with multiple violations are more likely to be involved in traffic crashes, and that a small number of drivers are responsible for a large number of crashes.2

-We used data from the District’s ATE systems to build a statistical model to predict a driver’s likelihood of being involved in a crash.
-We have randomly assigned a group of high-risk drivers to receive customized messages, which includes information about their vehicle and its previous violations and communicates that their vehicle is at higher risk of a crash than others.
-We will evaluate whether drivers who receive these messages have fewer red-light violations, speeding violations, and ultimately, crashes, compared to the group of high-risk drivers who do not receive the messages.
+We used data on vehilces with as few as two camera tickets to build a statistical model to predict their likelihood of being involved in a serious crash.
+Then, we randomly assigned the registered owners of approximately 100,000 high-risk vehicles to receive a customized letter, text message, both, or neither.
+The messages included information about their vehicle and its previous violations and communicates that their vehicle is at higher risk of a crash than others.
+Finally, we evaluated whether registered owners who received these messages had fewer red-light, stop-sign, and speeding violations, and ultimately, crashes, compared to the registered owners of high-risk vehicles who did not receive the messages.

 What comes next?